Apply now for: Summer 2017

-Time commitment: June 18 through August 22; Monday-Friday (8am to 6pm) with Thursday overnights.
-One weekend overnight commitment is required on June 28 to 29 for staff training. *Note: Commitment may be expanded to include weeklong trips out at sea onboard a schooner or traveling for a week at a marine science facility in Connecticut.
+Time commitment: June 13 through August 26; Monday-Friday (8am to 6pm) with Thursday overnights.
+One weekend overnight commitment is required on June 25 to 26 for staff training. *Note: Commitment may be expanded to include weeklong trips out at sea onboard a schooner or traveling for a week at a marine science facility in Connecticut.

-This position will report to the Camp Program Coordinator.
-The ideal candidate will have an eagerness to work as part of a team - exciting and guiding youth with a can-do attitude that displays excitement at the prospect of a challenge as they explore our nearby habitats and resources, and while on camping overnights.
+This position will report to the Youth Development Programs Supervisor.
+The ideal candidate will have an eagerness to work as part of a team - exciting and guiding youth with a can-do attitude that displays excitement at the prospect of a challenge as they explore our nearby habitats and resources, and while on tent-camping overnights.

 Duties/Responsibilities include, but are not limited to:

 -Develop a skill set that includes organizing science-based activities, games, arts and craft projects, and program development that allows interns to gain experience in working with school-aged children

 -Supervise small groups on hikes and tidepool exploration